nftport/sample-unity3D-nft-metaverse-template/README.md

 - NFT of Account in Particular collection
 - NFT Texture and all Metadata + owner/contract info
 - GIF support
-- 3D Asset of NFTs support/download + show.
+- 3D Assets of NFTs support

 ------